 #6: Eat Something!
 Eat something unique to the city.
 My “food” of choice was pralines.
 America’s greatest art forms include music and food — New Orleans has both, so make sure you experience them.

 #8: Have some fun people watching.
-Checkout the performers, musicians, shopkeepers & barkers.
+Check out the performers, musicians, shopkeepers & barkers.
 Check out the tourists.
 Check out the locals.
 Check out the locals checking out the tourists.
-Don’t be surprised when a women on stilts, wearing a purple, green & gold bikini, hands you a flyer for an exotic revue or for a nearby poorboy shop.
+Don’t be surprised when a woman on stilts, wearing a purple, green & gold bikini, hands you a flyer for an exotic revue or for a nearby poorboy shop.